• Home

 If you want to use or develop your property in a way that is not allowed by a zoning bylaw, we will apply for a zoning change, also known as a Rezoning or a Zoning Bylaw Amendment (ZBA).
 The approval of changing any zoning rests with the municipal Council.

 Rezoning approval in Ontario is a multi-stage process where a municipal Council decides on changing a property's permitted zoning by-law.
 If deemed necessary, we will apply to amend the Zoning By-law and the Official Plan at the same time.
-When we submit Zoning Bylaw Amendment ZBA application and Official Plan Amendment OPA at the same time for the same property they will be reviewed together.
+When we submit the Zoning Bylaw Amendment ZBA application and the Official Plan Amendment OPA at the same time for the same property, they will be reviewed together.

-Our in-house land development experts consider everything from site-specific constraints to client requirements to offer comprehensive pre-development opinions.
+Our in-house Rezoning Experts consider everything from site-specific constraints to client requirements to offer comprehensive pre-development opinions.

 We obtain rezoning approval from the municipality to change

-We have helped our clients to change their zoning in the following municipalities:
+We have helped so many landowners to change their zoning in the following municipalities:

 Durham